OfficeDev/Outlook-Add-in-On-Send/Outlook on send event.md

           )
     }

     // Add a CC to the email.
 In this example, CC contoso@contoso.onmicrosoft.com
     // <param name="event">ItemSend event passed from calling function</param>
     function addCCOnSend(event) {
         mailboxItem.cc.setAsync(['Contoso@contoso.onmicrosoft.com'], { asyncContext: event });
     }

-    // Check if the subject should be changed.
-If it is already changed allow send, otherwise change it.
+    // Determine whether the subject should be changed.
+If it is already changed, allow send, otherwise change it.
     // <param name="subject">Subject to set.</param>
     // <param name="event">ItemSend event passed from the calling function.</param>
     function subjectOnSendChange(subject, event) {